martin-fleck/momot/casestudy/restructuring/index.md

 </div>

 In our meta-model we represent the complete system as a ``model`` which consists of entities (i.e., classes) and properties (i.e., attributes). ``Entities`` can have an inheritance relation (expressed through ``Generalization``) and ``properties`` have a specific ``type``, e.g., Integer.
-As as implification step, we identify all elements in the system through a unique name.
+All elements in the system are identified through a unique name.

 ### Rules
 In the class diagram restructuring case study we use three rules to manipulate a system and enhance its quality.